ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/hpc_cluster/sshkeys/sshkeys_winos.md

 #### (B) GUI-based SSH key creation

-<font color="red"> Please use the followin GUI-based instructions for generating SSH keys on your own risk.
-The above command-line approach is much easier and reliable.</font>
+<font color="red"> Please use the following GUI-based instructions for generating SSH keys at your own risk.
+The above command-line approach is preferred since it is
+much easier and reliable.</font>

 1. Begin by clicking on the tools drop down on the upper menu bar